 Skip to content

-Comment les hormones façonnent le rythme du cycle menstruel ?-Gapianne
+Comment les hormones façonnent le rythme du cycle menstruel ?

 How do hormones shape the rhythm of the menstrual cycle?

 The menstrual cycle of menstruating people recurs every month throughout their fertile period, from puberty to menopause.
 The menstrual cycle is masterfully orchestrated by female hormones.
-Estrogen, progesterone, LSH : these hormone names mean something to you but you don't know exactly how they interact with each other and on your body to shape the rhythm of your menstrual cycle ?
-We talk about it in this article!
+Estrogen, progesterone, LSH : these hormone names ring a bell, but you're not sure exactly how they interact with each other and with your body to shape the rhythm of your menstrual cycle ?
+We'll talk about it in this article!

 The main hormones involved in the menstrual cycle